Frequently asked questions

 NTRK testing is not routine.
 Speak with your Doctor about testing for genomic alterations, including NTRK gene fusions.
 This type of testing may depend on your tumor type, characteristics of your tumor, whether your cancer is responding to standard therapy, and the results of previous tests.

-8. What does a NTRK fusion-positive result mean for treatment?
+8. What does a positive NTRK gene fusion result mean for treatment?
 What are my options?

 If doctors find a specific cancer driver like a NTRK gene fusion and you are not responding to standard therapy, they may consider a treatment tailored to your individual cancer type – this is called precision medicine.
 Some precision medicines may be approved for use already or be in clinical trials for further research.
 For more information on a list of NTRK studies, you can check the links below.